-- Beginning of school year on orientation and start up days. - At the start of each term in curriculum classes and revisited throughout the term. - Clarity of expectations in lesson and curriculum planning. - Becoming a MacKillop Woman Orientation Program for new Year 7s. - PD Lessons each Years 7 10 weekly lessons based on Term units of curriculum that address Personal and Social Capabilities as outlined in the Australian Curriculum, which are augmented by Year Level Assemblies, Camps, and Retreat experiences. - Year Level, House, and College Assemblies followed by group practice in House Group. - Long House Groups focussed lessons. - New student orientation when needed. - Leadership formation: Big Sister Little Sister Program, House Mentors and Ambassadors for Identity and Mission, Student Leadership Team.
+- Beginning of school year on orientation and start up days. - At the start of each term in curriculum classes and revisited throughout the term. - Clarity of expectations in lesson and curriculum planning. - Becoming a MacKillop Woman Orientation Program for new Year 7s. - Well-Being Lessons Years 7 10 weekly lessons based on Term units of curriculum that address Personal and Social Capabilities as outlined in the Australian Curriculum, which are augmented by Year Level Assemblies, Camps, and Retreat experiences. - Year Level, House, and College Assemblies followed by group practice in House Group. - Long House Groups focussed lessons. - New student orientation when needed. - Leadership formation: Big Sister Little Sister Program, Year 12 Student Leadership Team.
+Student Representative Council, House Ambassadors and Year 8 Leading with Purpose program.

-4. Feedback: Encouraging Productive Behaviours for Learning
+2. Feedback: Encouraging Productive Behaviours for Learning

-4.1 Tier 1 Universal Supports
+2.1 Tier 1 Universal Supports